The quest

 Ashwagandha is a member of the species ‘somnifera’, or ‘sleep-inducing’ in Latin.
 It contains something called ‘triethylene glycol’; a compound that’s heavily implicated in transporting sleep signals to the body and brain.

+So how do you get hold of it and more crucuially, absorb it effectively into your body?
 The full spectrum, root extracted, KSM-66® Ashwagandha in the LYMA Supplement is the most bioavailable form of this adaptogen, meaning that we are able to absorb all of its myriad benefits efficiently and effectively.
 KSM-66® is formulated in LYMA at a clinically backed daily dose of 600mg and has been proven to be supportive in improving up to 22 areas of health, menopause insomnia included.

 There are a few steps you can take to promote healthy sleep and reduce the likelihood of insomnia kicking in:

 It’s important to get your body into a regular routine when it comes to sleep.
 You’ll see that by repeating behaviours over a certain period of time, your body and mind will subconsciously know that it’s time to sleep and will begin winding down accordingly.
-You should aim to head to your bedroom at the same time each night, and to carry out the same routine before bed each evening.
-Repetition of behaviours will invoke a subliminal sense of your impending snooze.
-Your routine could be reading for half an hour, enjoying a nightly skincare regimen, meditating or carrying out a journaling or gratitude activity.
+You should aim to head to your bedroom at the same time each night, and to carry out the same routine before bed every evening.
+Repetition of behaviours will invoke a subliminal sense of impending rest.
+That routine could be reading for half an hour, enjoying a nightly skincare regimen, meditating or carrying out a journaling or gratitude activity.
 Whatever works for you and helps you to wind down is fine, just try to make sure it doesn’t involve a screen.